nichenshun/ROADMAP-2.0-LLM-Behavioral-Simulation-Pipeline/README.md

 ### 3️⃣ Inference
+**Goal**
-**Goal**: For each sampled participant and each target day, call the Azure OpenAI API with:
+For each sampled participant and each target day, call the Azure OpenAI API with:
 - The ```fixed system prompt``` describing the ROADMAP 2.0 study and the modeling goal
 ```bash
 You are role-playing a specific participant enrolled in the ROADMAP 2.0 study, a randomized clinical trial at the University of Michigan Blood and Marrow Transplant Program to evaluate a mobile health app intervention designed to improve caregiver quality of life during their partner’s hematopoietic cell transplantation.